scottjehl/PE/README.md

 In other words, when a variable changes, any markup linked to that variable will update.

+_Small note: [🔗.js](🔗.js) doesn't exist yet.
+This is the spec from which it will be produced!
+Sorry._

 ## Basic Conventions

 Here's a basic example of 🔗 syntax in play, using `data-🔗-text`.